jenny-alexander/weekend-react-gallery/README.md

 ## Installation

-In order to get the to-do list up and running, do the following:
+In order to get the image gallery application up and running, do the following:

 1. Download code locally from GitHub.
 2. Create the database and corresponding table by doing the following: